vphat28/sundaysea/README.md

 sundaysea
 =========
-JUST TO PLAYING WITH GIT
+JUST TO PLAY WITH GIT